ossia/score-docs/docs/reference-manual/processes/library/javascript.md

 It also uses QML (property real, etc.).
 See the [QML Reference](https://doc.qt.io/qt-5/qmlreference.html) for more information.

-Setting the path to a file is possible.
+Either code directly or a path to the file can be added to the Javascript code editor - if it's a file it will be watched for changes.

+JS can be used as a process both for intervals, and in states.
+* To add a JS process to an interval, simply drag'n'drop it from the Process Library to the interval.
+* To add a JS process to a state, right-click on the state in the Object Explorer, and choose "Add Process".

 ## Editing code

-An important thing to note is that the edited script *won't* be saved in the scenario if there are compilation errors.
+An important thing to note is that the edited script *will not* be saved in the scenario if there are compilation errors.
+This is a known issue and likely to change.

 ## General syntax